 Like I said yesterday, button-upgrading is a great way to improve the look and feel of a garment on the cheap.
+This Club Monaco trench coat is a great piece, but the black plastic buttons were just screaming to be replaced.
 Although you can get a tailor to do the change for you, the process is not that complex and will save you even more money (along with teaching you a timeless skill).

 The method I use here is similar to The Art of Manliness’ great guide on button repair.
 It essentially comes down to this (lots of photos - beware):